 - During peak season (December – February), accommodation can fill up so it pays to book in advance.

 In short, the Region de Aysen deserves a place on your Chilean itinerary.
 Combining incredible scenery with an omnipresent sense of serenity, there is nothing not to love about this remarkable part of the country.
-If you are planning a tour to Chile and need help with arranging all the details, connect to one of our travel experts in the country.
+We suggest taking a customized trip to Chile and including Region de Aysen to the itinerary for the best experience.
+Connect to one of our travel experts in the country.